GNAT-Academic-Program/stm32f429disco/README.md

 ## Support and Community

 If you encounter any issues or have questions regarding the usage of this crate, please file an issue on the GitHub repository.
-For broader discussions or to seek assistance, join the Ada developer community found [here].
+For broader discussions or to seek assistance, join an Ada developer community found [here](https://github.com/ohenley/awesome-ada?tab=readme-ov-file#community).

 ---